 Grade 3: No meibum is expressed even with firm pressure

-The degree of gland dropout is classified into the following four grades according to the Arita meiboscore5).
+The degree of gland dropout is classified into the following four grades according to the Arita meiboscore 5).

 Meiboscore

-grade 0
+Grade 0

 No dropout

-grade 1
+Grade 1

-grade 2
+Grade 2

 One-third to two-thirds

-grade 3
+Grade 3

-2/3 or more
+Two-thirds or more

 Aging and Hormonal Factors

-Males and postmenopausal women: High prevalence
+Men and postmenopausal women: Higher prevalence

-VDT work: Increased evaporation due to reduced blinking
+Visual display terminal (VDT) work: Increased evaporation due to reduced blinking

 History of ocular surgery: Reports of MGD exacerbation after cataract and refractive surgery